ytorg/Yotter/README.md

 # Donate
 This project is completely free and Open Source and will always be.

-All donations are used to mantain the [yotter.xyz](https://yotter.xyz/) public instance.
+Donations are used to mantain the [yotter.xyz](https://yotter.xyz/) public instance.
 [This is the server](https://www.netcup.eu/bestellen/produkt.php?produkt=2598) that I have rented for now.

 #### Crypto:
 ##### Preferred